hyungjoo-cha/hyungjoo-cha.github.io/content/post/data-visualization/index.md

 ---
 title: Accepted as a poster presentation at Transportation Research Symposium 2025
-summary: I am going to present a poster session at TR Syposium 2025, Rotterdam
+summary: I am going to present a poster session at TR Syposium 2025, Rotterdam!
 date: 2025-02-20
 authors:
   - admin